larryb02/Taurus/README.md

 # web-ssh
-A web based ssh client that manages passwords and connections.
+A web based ssh client that centralizes all of your passwords and connections.

 Aiming to provide a modern experience to remote-based terminal workflows.
 (Name Here) provides the ability to save and manage remote connections from any machine, open multiple terminal sessions, and automate ssh key generation &mdash; without installing any software.